-The following article is a guest post by Janet Nina Esagoff, Esq.
+The following article on commercial rent control is a guest post by Janet Nina Esagoff, Esq.

 Members of the New York City Council have been considering different iterations of commercial rent control (aka rent stabilization) for a long time, ever since prior rent control laws expired in 1963.
 As a real estate attorney serving both landlord and tenant clients, I see there is a good argument to be made for either side.
 Generally, however, while the main advantages lie with the landowner, the court of public opinion often lies with tenants, as policymakers make every effort to offer them protections.
 Mimicking the national political headlines, there is a constant tension between exercising individual rights (i.e., property owners) versus the reasonable needs of the masses (i.e., tenants).